xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 - the commit history
 - the commit messages
 - the pull request description
+- the target branch
+- anything else worth checking before asking for the review

 Many review comments should never need to be written, because the author caught the issue first.
-Many experienced engineers review their own pull requests as if they were reviewing somebody else's work.
+With experience comes the ability to review one's own pull requests almost as if reviewing somebody else's work.

 **Minutes not spent here are not saved.** They will very likely come back as other people's work, another round of review, and a delayed merge.